Solely Representing Orange County Executives and Employees

 Within the umbrella of sex or gender discrimination in the workplace, there are branches which are also aggressively enforced.
 These are sexual harassment, pregnancy discrimination, wrongful termination, non-hiring of applicants, firing, demotions, failure to promote, and failure to compensate/benefit/train.
-There are also statutes that are typically impacted along with Title TII sex discrimination.
-These are the Pregnancy Discrimination Act, Family and Medical Leave Act, and California’s Fair Employment and Housing Act (“FEHA”).
+There are also statutes that are typically impacted along with Title VII sex discrimination.
+These are the Pregnancy Discrimination Act, the Family and Medical Leave Act, and California’s Fair Employment and Housing Act (“FEHA”).

 There are many studies that estimate that only 5% of women who are victims of discrimination take any legal action to protect their rights.
-More than half of women who believe they were discriminated against claim that they did no report it due to fear of retaliation.
+More than half of women who believe they were discriminated against the claim that they did not report it due to fear of retaliation.
 There are many types of sex/gender discrimination.
 Some more latent, or hidden, and some more obvious and clear.
 If a company has policies or practices that indirectly hinder advancement by women or encourage advancement by men, those are unlawful.
-Under the laws, the workers’ sex, gender, gender identity, gender expression and sexual orientation are all protected.
+Under the laws, the workers’ sex, gender, gender identity, gender expression, and sexual orientation are all protected.

 In general, employers may not take any negative action against a worker or employee if it is motivated by sex, gender, gender identity, expression or orientation.
 Some of the most common negative employment actions include harassment, refusing to hire, termination, refusing to promote, demotion, compensation discrimination, and denial of conditions or privileges.
-The elements of gender discrimination includes the following which must be proven by a preponderance of the evidence (which means that the employee must prove that the claim is more likely to be true than not true):
+The elements of gender discrimination include the following which must be proven by a preponderance of the evidence (which means that the employee must prove that the claim is more likely to be true than not true):